Voyetra-8: Modulation controllers

-Note: Joystick +X and Joystick -X each can be assigned its own MIDI Continuous Controller number.
+Joystick +X and Joystick -X each can be assigned its own MIDI Continuous Controller number.
 Also, a global parameter setting on the Voy will invert the sense of the Joystick for the left Voice in all Steps that use Split Mode so that the left Voice gets the -X as a positive value.
 When this is done, the -X controller can be used to positively control modulation on the left Voice, while the +X controller can be used to positively control modulation of the right voice.

 Modulation destinations

-Note that any combination of multiple destinations can be selected per bank.
+Any combination of destinations can be selected per bank.